mahmoodlab/HEST/README.md

 #### What does this repository provide?
 - **HEST-1k:** Free access to <b>HEST-1K</b>, a dataset of 1,108 paired Spatial Transcriptomics samples with HE-stained whole-slide images
-- **HEST-Library:** A series of helpers to assemble new ST samples (from ST, Visium, Visium HD, or Xenium) and work with HEST-1k
+- **HEST-Library:** A series of helpers to assemble new ST samples (ST, Visium, Visium HD, Xenium) and work with HEST-1k (ST analysis, batch effect viz and correction, etc.)
 - **HEST-Benchmark:** A new benchmark to assess the predictive performance of foundation models for histology in predicting gene expression from morphology

 <br/>